Neil Druckmann: Creative director (2010–2018)

-Vice president and co-president (2018–present)
+Studio leadership (2018–present)

 Druckmann was promoted to vice president of Naughty Dog in March 2018.
 He returned as creative director for The Last of Us Part II (2020), co-writing the game alongside Halley Gross; Straley did not return to co-direct the game.
 The game's themes of revenge and retribution were inspired by Druckmann's own experiences growing up in Israel, where violence was a frequent topic.
 He specifically recalled watching footage of the 2000 Ramallah lynching, and how, after hearing the cheering crowds, his mind immediately turned to violent thoughts about bringing the perpetrators to justice; he later felt "gross and guilty" for having these thoughts.
 He wanted the player to feel a "thirst for revenge" before making them realize the reality of their actions.
+Two warring factions in the game were partly inspired by the tribalism and righteousness of the parties in the Israeli–Palestinian conflict, but it was not intended as an allegory of the conflict nor an explicit depiction of both sides.
 Druckmann noted that some members of the team felt reluctant about the game's cynicism, but ultimately he preferred a divisive story than a "mundane" one.

 The Last of Us Part II released on June 19, 2020, to critical acclaim.
-The story polarized critics; some praised the writing for its nuance and effectiveness, while others criticized its pacing and repetition of themes.
+Some critics praised the writing for its nuance and effectiveness, while others criticized its pacing and repetition of themes.
 The audience backlash towards the story led to Druckmann becoming the target of online hate and death threats, which were condemned by Naughty Dog.
 Druckmann makes a brief cameo appearance in the game as the voice of Briggs, a Washington Liberation Front soldier.
 An Easter egg in the game's collectible trading cards also references Druckmann in the fictional character Doctor Uckmann.
-The Last of Us Part II holds the record for most Game of the Year awards, surpassing previous record holder The Witcher 3: Wild Hunt (2015).
+The Last of Us Part II won more than 320 Game of the Year awards, which several outlets claimed broke the record set by The Witcher 3: Wild Hunt (2015); it was later surpassed by Elden Ring (2022).
 For their work on the game, Druckmann and Gross were awarded at the D.I.C.E.
 Awards, The Game Awards, Game Developers Choice Awards, Golden Joystick Awards, SXSW Gaming Awards, and Titanium Awards.
 Druckmann was also nominated at the Visual Effects Society Awards.
-The Last of Us Part II is regarded as among the best-written video games.
+The Last of Us Part II is often regarded as among the best-written video games and among the greatest ever made.